googleforgames/global-multiplayer-demo/services/frontend/README.md

 CLIENT_ID and SECRET_ID need to be generated and fetched from https://console.cloud.google.com/apis/credentials (OAuth 2.0 Client IDs)

+For the JWT_KEY, this can be any arbitrary string, but has to be consistent between deployments. s
 # For Local development

 Please create a .env file in the same with the following variables: